 But it doesn't have to stay that way.

 You can make a choice to disengage from your former spouse's opinions or attempts to control the dynamic.

-Things may not always go the way you'd like, or the way a family court judge would say they should, but there is still hope for a calm and happy future for you and your children.
+Things may not always go the way you'd like and you may feel like you have to protect your children, or the way a family court judge would say they should, but there is still hope for a calm and happy future for you and your children.